IBIC/rmake/README.md

 >`rmake -T sleep`

-`rmake` can be called without the `-T` flag, in which case the default behavior of `make`, were it executed without a target will occur in each subject directory.
+`rmake` can be called without the `-T` flag, in which case the default target will be the first target in the makefile within each subject directory.

 If you don't want your jobs to stop, you can pass that command to `make` like so (option can occur in any order):